Mark Johnson, MD, is an Emeritus Professor of Surgery, Obstetrics and Gynecology and Pediatrics.

 A practiced geneticist, Dr. Johnson collaborated with Alan Flake, MD, FACS, FAAP, to advance techniques for prenatal gene and stem cell therapy.

 An invaluable member of the CFDT team, Dr. Johnson specialized in fetal obstructive uropathy and prenatal diagnosis and therapy.
 He was continually inspired by the diverse patient population at the CFDT and the often challenging conditions they face, constantly seeking to create the best possible outcomes for every patient and patient family.

-“I am proud of the 13 years I have been at CHOP.
-The CFDT has really made big advances in the multidisciplinary imaging and evaluation of pregnancies complicated by anomalies,” he says.
-“We continue to develop and refine techniques to treat complicated twin pregnancies, congenital tumors, urinary tract obstructions and inherited genetic diseases and improve survival rates and long term outcomes through stem cell and gene therapy.”
+“I am proud of the years I served at CHOP.
+Since I joined the team in 1998, the CFDT made big advances in the multidisciplinary imaging and evaluation of pregnancies complicated by anomalies,” he says.
+“The team continues to develop and refine techniques to treat complicated twin pregnancies, congenital tumors, urinary tract obstructions and inherited genetic diseases and improve survival rates and long term outcomes through stem cell and gene therapy.”